vivienzou1/Listen-Attend-and-Spell-Pytorch/README.md

 - Simplified Speller

     Speller contains a single layer LSTM instaed of 2 layer LSTM proposed.
 According to the reponse I got from a letter I wrote to the author, using single layer can get similar result.

+If you have any questions, please contact b03902034[AT]ntu.edu.tw

 ## Requirements